modelscope/FunASR/egs/alimeeting/modular_sa_asr/README.md

 ```

 # Infer on the AliMeeting Test_2023 set
-We follow the workflow which is shown below.
+We follow the workflow shown below.

 <div align="left"><img src="figure/20230809161919.jpg" width="500"/>